 Before we get into the nitty gritty, it’s worth a mention that Peloton has added a new higher spec bike to their catalog known as the Bike+.
 The new model adds features like a new larger 23.8-inch screen, the ability to swivel its screen, auto-follow resistance (where the bike adjusts automatically to follow instructors), and connectivity with the Apple Watch.
 Because all of these features come at an additional cost, we’re focusing our attention on the standard Peloton Bike in this comparison.
-What makes matters more challenging is that the standard Peloton Bike now has a lower price of $1,895, making it a touch more competitive than it was before.
+What makes matters more challenging is that the standard Peloton Bike now has a lower price of $1,495, making it much more competitive than it was before, particularly against the $1,399 MYX Bike.

 |Footprint||4′ long by 2′ wide||3’4″ long by 1’7″ wide|